 Developing a customer database is one way to do this, and will help you to:

-- record what people are buying, or what services they’re getting the most use out of.
+- Record what people are buying, or what services they’re getting the most use out of.
 You can then get an idea of the complementary products or services you might be able to add.
-Bundling products or services together can increase sales, as long as customers also have the option of buying those products separately1
+Bundling products or services together can increase sales, as long as customers also have the option of buying those products separately.